infrahq/infra/docs/configuration.md

 `user` is a user's email

-### `resource`
+### `destination`

-`resource` is a target resource to grant access to, e.g. the kubernetes cluster name
+`destination` is a target destination to grant access to, e.g. the kubernetes cluster name

 ### `role`

-`role` defines a permission level, giving users access to specific resources and tasks they need
+`role` defines a permission level, giving users access to specific resources they need

 | Role                    | Description                        |
 | :--------               | :------------------------------    |